 Discover Your Favorite Craft Beers at These Local Outposts

 Beauty is in the eye of the beer holder, or something like that.
-Whether youāre a lager lover, a stout stan, an ale aficionado, an IPA addict, or prefer pilsners or porters, this list is for you!
+Whether youāre a lager lover, a stout stan, an ale aficionado, an IPA addict or prefer pilsners or porters, this list is for you!
 There is nothing quite like posting up and having a pint with a pal.
 And did you know Orange County is home to some of Californiaās best breweries?
-There are industrial-style spots, hipster hangouts, indoor tasting rooms, outdoor patios, and everything in between.
-There are even a few locations that the littles will love, too.
-Weāve been brewing up a list of our top 19 breweries in Orange County.
-What are you waiting for?
-Hop to it!
+There are industrial-style spots, hipster hangouts, indoor tasting rooms, outdoor patios and even a few locations that the littles will love, too.
+Ready to raise a glass?
+Weāve brewed up a list of our top breweries in Orange County.

 Everywhere Beer Co.

 Not into beer but still want a buzz?
-This place also serves up agua fresca seltzers, like the cucumber calamansi sipper scented with Key lime.
+This place also serves up agua fresca seltzers, like blueberry lemonade, melón, and strawberry lemon soft serve.
 Everywhere is always doing collaborations with other local purveyors to bring you unique, flavorful finds that even include artisan hot sauces.
 They also have different pop-up restaurants serving snacks, so you always have something to pair with your pale ale.

 Location: Orange